Local $h^*$-polynomials for one-row Hermite normal form simplices: Two Illustrative Examples

 Furthermore, notice that $i+(a \cdot q + (a - \overline{ir}))/N>i+1$.
 Hence, the second case follows. \end{proof}

 \begin{corollary} For $a$ and $N$ such that $\gcd(a,N)=1$, we have $\alpha_i \in \{q,q+1\}$. \end{corollary}

-Note that the coefficients of the local \(h^*\)-polynomial are a simple shift of the $\alpha$-vector.
-Given Corollary~\ref{cor:oscillate}, we can deduce that the local \(h^*\)-polynomial coefficients are unimodal precisely when the values of $q+1$ occur in a consecutive sequence in the vector.
+The coefficients of the local \(h^*\)-polynomial are a simple shift of the $\alpha$-vector.
+Corollary~\ref{cor:oscillate} implies that the local \(h^*\)-polynomial coefficients are unimodal precisely when the values of $q+1$ occur in a consecutive sequence in the vector.
 The following theorem characterizes when this occurs.

 \begin{theorem} Given $a$ and $N$ with $N=aq+r$, the $\alpha$-vector is unimodal if and only if $r \in \{0, 1, 2, a-1\}$.
 Furthermore, the $\alpha$-vector is constant if and only if $r\in\{0,1\}$. \end{theorem}